nh4ttruong/nh4ttruong.github.io/README.md

-# About the page
+# About the site
-The zone which I archive my study and my experiments such as “Capture The Flag”,...
+I archive my study and my experiments such as write up CTF, some projects,...

 ## Some CTF Competitions 2021
 - Imaginary CTF 2021 (⭐⭐)